What’s So Cool About Manufacturing?

 There’s a different culture in our schools surrounding this industry now compared to when this competition started, and we are finding more kids involved with career and technical schools and in STEM-related activities.
 In many schools, it’s an honor for a student to be included on a contest team, be part of an advanced program, or be interviewed to participate.

 Local technical school enrollment has increased dramatically in the years since the contest started.
-LCTI almost doubled their STEM course enrollment in the first two years after the contest, and now they’re expanding their machine shop with 12 new machines to accommodate another 50 percent increase, getting a new welding department, and doubling their mechatronics program.
-BAVTS, which previously needed to discontinue their machining program, had 35 machining students in the program three years later, and now they’re putting in a new welding program.
+LCTI almost doubled their STEM course enrollment in the first two years after the contest, and now they have expanded their machine shop with 12 new machines, created a new welding department, and doubled their mechatronics program.
+BAVTS, which previously needed to discontinue their machining program, had 35 machining students in the program three years later, and now they have created a new welding program.

 The contest has now expanded across the state, initially through work we’ve done with the PA Department of Labor and Industry and then more recently with Appalachian Regional Commission (ARC) grants through DCED.
 We’re aiming to expand it even further throughout Pennsylvania.
-Last year, we added a statewide video contest that recognized the top three videos across the state and had 1,000 kids involved.
-This school year, we expect to have more than 200 middle schools participating in over 75 percent of Pennsylvania counties.
+IN the past few years, we added a statewide video contest that recognized the top three videos across the state and had 1,000 kids involved.

 We are also beginning to develop ways to keep the momentum going as these students enter high school.
 This year, we’re looking to get a team of previous participants of the contest, now in high school, to come back and be more involved with the middle school kids while creating a manufacturing ecosystem within the high school.
 We also developed a “dream team” of young manufacturing workers who go out and present seminars in middle school math and high school science classes to talk about the work they do.
 We’ve had some students go straight from high school to working at a manufacturer because of that exposure.